-UK website for recipe information or call the Allergy UK Helpline for further information if you are not able to go online.
+Egg replacers are useful but it is also easy to make egg free cakes without them - look on the Allergy Helpline for further information if you are not able to go online.

 Baking powder helps a recipe rise; pureed apple, mashed banana and beetroot are just some examples of binding agents that can be used instead of eggs.
 Chia seeds, flax and chick pea water (aqua faba) are some other very useful egg replacers that will help you add more variety into your egg free diet.